A collaboration between Massive Change Network and UNSW Sydney

 The goal of the Massive Action Sydney collaboration has been to translate the MC24 principles into tangible and achievable actions.
 The project focuses on three key themes: Power, Health and Climate and achieving Massive Action through new approaches to Acceleration and Translation, while working cohesively with the ADA2051 Strategy commitments.

 Bruce Mau is a brilliantly creative optimist whose love of thorny problems led him to create a methodology for life-centred design.
 Across forty years of design practice, he’s collaborated with global brands, academic institutions, leading cultural organisations, heads of state, renowned architects, and fellow optimists on a broad spectrum of projects.
-Bruce is in residence with UNSW for the month of September with his work and life partner, Bisi Williams, to launch Massive Action Sydney, their latest project, in collaboration with ADA’s Innovation Hub.
+Bruce was recently in residence with UNSW for the month of September with his work and life partner, Bisi Williams, to launch Massive Action Sydney, their latest project, in collaboration with ADA’s Innovation Hub.

 In this presentation you will meet Bruce and Bisi as they introduce us to the Massive Change Network methodology for life-centered design.
 They will also discuss their vision for this exciting collaboration with the Faculty of Arts, Design & Architecture – Massive Action Sydney.